top of page

 Sclera contact lenses also cover part or all of the sclera.

-Technically they are not contact lenses, as a lens is defined as a
+Sclera Contacts however, are not contact lenses as a lens is defined as a

-"piece of glass or other transparent material with curved sides for concentrating or dispersing light rays" (OED, 2018)".
-As these contacts do no refract light or effect vision, they are not a lens.
-Just like normal non-prescription sunglasses, they are not designed to improve vision.
-However, we often refer to them as contact lenses, as it is established in colloquial language.
+"piece of glass or other transparent material for concentrating or dispersing light rays" (OED, 2018)".
+As these contacts do not refract light or alter vision in any way, they are not a lens.
+Just like normal sunglasses you would buy in the shops they are not designed to alter vision in the way prescription glasses do.
+However, in the same way "sunglasses" are glasses, these are often refered to as contacts, simply as it is established in colloquial language.

 "Sclera" contacts should not be confused with "Scleral" contact lenses.
-The former are a soft fashion accessory and do not contain a fluid reservoir.
+The former which we sell are a soft fashion accessory and do not contain a fluid reservoir.
 The latter is a rarely used optometric vision altering device requiring a prescription.
 You can learn more about the difference here.

-There are currently there are 2 types of the sclera fashion and costume accessory available; 22mm and 17mm in diameter versions.
+There are currently 2 types of the sclera fashion and costume accessory available; 22mm and 17mm in diameter versions:

 22mm Sclera Contacts